Charging Lithium Batteries with various devices.

 We need something to charge these batteries with.
 And we could just get a standard Lithium Charger with a cradle there you can plug them in a lot like the Ni-Mh batteries.
 But what if I wanted a project to have the battery embedded?
 Or what If I want to including a method of charging right into my project?

-I first got one of these from Ebay for about $0.56 a piece and I got about 5 plus two weeks shipping time.
+I first got one of these from eBay for about $0.56 a piece and I got about 5 plus two weeks shipping time.
 This board from China is using the TP4056 chip.
 These actually work for charging lithium batteries.
 In about 3 hours I was able to charge a battery that was near the end of its usable state at 3.56vdc all the way up to 4.2vdc.
-I unfortunately do not have a way to test how much milliamp power it is currently storing (I should invest in one of those) but Using a 5v DC-DC step up boost converter I was effectively able to take one of my 16850 batteries and use it as a portable USB power charger!
+I, unfortunately, do not have a way to test how much milliamp power it is currently storing (I should invest in one of those) but Using a 5v DC-DC step-up boost converter I was effectively able to take one of my 16850 batteries and use it as a portable USB power charger!
 Which is awesome.
 However, after a bit of reading I found out the way I was using my 16850 was a little on the dangerous side.
 You see, when you salvage batteries from laptop cases and what have you that none of those batteries have any circuit protection what-so-ever!
 So if the connections bridge even on the charging board that catastrophic damage can occur.
 They are used in every cel-phone that is one the market.
 Yet, we place these little bombs against our head and do other terrible things to our phones.
-So why don’t you hear MORE horrific lithium cel-phone related accidents?
+So why don’t you hear MORE horrific lithium cell-phone related accidents?
 The answer is more advanced circuit protection.
-Something more then what the cheapest TP4056 board on Ebay will give us.
+Something more then what the cheapest TP4056 board on eBay will give us.
 You could also buy lithium batteries which have a circuit protection circuit built inside of them (and run the risk of getting crap 2nd or 3rd rate lithium batteries from China) and/or you have a circuit protection system on your charging board.